Rosenthal Kalabus & Therrian

 Unlawful Possession of a Firearm

 A person convicted of a felony or a Class A misdemeanor domestic violence offense commits a crime if they possess a firearm before the fifth anniversary of their release from incarceration or supervision or, after such time, at any location other than the person’s premises.
+Under Texas law, a firearm is considered a deadly weapon, which can increase the severity of the charges and penalties associated with unlawful possession.
 A member of a criminal street gang may also unlawfully possess a firearm by carrying a handgun on their person in a motor vehicle or watercraft.

 Possession of Prohibited Weapons